Infineon/mtb-example-xmc-gpio-toggle/README.md

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (JLink)** configuration in the **Quick Panel**.
 For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox User Guide](https://www.cypress.com/MTBEclipseIDEUserGuide).

+## Design and Implementation

+In this example, the goal was to implement a code to blink an LED.
+The LED pin is configured in **Device Configurator** under “Pins” by the “**pin 1.0**” personality.
+The pin also has a pin label - CYBSP_USER_LED.

+In the main loop, the system timer and its interrupt are initialized by the **SysTick_Config()** function with the number of ticks between two interrupts as a function input.
+Afterwards, the pin is toggled with a frequency of 1 Hz in the While(1)-loop.
+The toggle period can be changed by the user in USER_LED_TOGGLE_PERIOD_MS defined as a global variable.

 ## Related Resources

 | Kit Guides                                            |                                                              |